natenka/pyneng-book-en/docs/source/book/10_useful_functions/sorted.rst

-Sorted
+sorted
 --------------

-Function ``sorted()`` returns a new sorted list that is obtained from an iterable object that has been passed as an argument.
+Function ``sorted`` returns a new sorted list that is obtained from an iterable object that has been passed as an argument.
 Function also supports additional options that allow you to control sorting.

-The first aspect that is important to pay attention to - **sorted** returns a list.
+The first aspect that is important to pay attention to - ``sorted`` returns a list.
 If you sort a list of items, a new list is returned:

 .. code:: python